Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-The data used by a \acl{ML} algorithm (dataset) is fundamental to the process of learning, given that all algorithms are going to be based on the samples presented (train set) to take a decision according to the task being performed.
-The data collection can be one of the most challenging steps of a project and consists of data acquisition, data labeling, and improvement of existing data~\cite{roh2019dc, Gron:2017:HML:3153997}.
-Despite of all these steps are included in real-world problems~\cite{gomes19ds}, some steps may not be present in a research according to the format of the dataset used, which can happen due to many reasons, including the privacy of the data (which sometimes requires the use of differential privacy~\cite{dwork2014}), local laws that do not allow the distribution of malign data, and to make the reproducibility of experiments easier.
-According to the steps performed by systems that use \ac{ML} in cybersecurity ~\cite{Saxe:2018:MDS:3299571}, in this work, to clarify our ideas, we defined that the data can be available in three formats, which may overlap according to the task being performed or to the approach being used:
+The quality, quantity, and distribution of data inputted to a \acl{ML} algorithm (dataset) are the basis of an adequate learning process, since ML algorithms rely on the samples presented to them in the training step and the resulting model will allow further decision making.
+Thus, data collection, which comprises acquisition, enrichment/augmentation, and labeling~\cite{roh2019dc, Gron2017}, may be one of the most challenging steps of an ML project~\cite{8862913}.
+Besides real-world problems take these steps into consideration~\cite{gomes19ds}, certain research works might miss some of them.
+This might happen either due to the format of the dataset used or external reasons, such as privacy requirements about the data (might need differential privacy~\cite{dwork2014}), local laws that prevent the distribution of potentially harmful pieces of code, ease of accomplishing reproducibility of the experiments, and so on.
+Considering the steps performed in \ac{ML}-based cybersecurity systems~\cite{Saxe:2018:MDS:3299571} and to provide a straightforward discussion, we assume that data can be available in three formats, which may overlap according to the task at hand or the chosen approach: